The Ultimate Guide to the Nike Air Max Series

 Nike Air Max 1

 The OG Air Max, and probably one of the most iconic trainers of all time.
 These usually release in softer colours with suede materials, and even the most basic of designs or colourways can sell out instantly.
 In recent years however (like most Nike models) the all-leather versions have been the ones most readily available on the shelves - make of that what you will.
-Air Max 1 are short in height, long and feature a small air unit on the interior of the heel, visible from either side.
-It is also pivotal that you purchase a pair that fit your feet snugly; due to the design of the AM1s, poorly-fitting shoes will curl up at the toes after a while, giving the shoe a terrible shape.
+Air Max 1 are short in height whilst also appearing long as a result of the lengthy colour block at the top of the shoe and the relatively narrow toe section.
+You'll also find a small air unit on the interior of the heel, visible from either side.
+It is pivotal that you purchase a pair that fit your feet snugly; due to the design of the AM1s, poorly-fitting shoes will curl up at the toes after a while, giving the shoe a terrible shape.
 They start from around £95 but can be picked up for much cheaper.

 The 2004 Atmos ‘Safari’ collaboration pair are argued by some to be the greatest Nike sneaker of all time, and have been regularly remastered and re-released to immense critical acclaim, but more on that later.